University Accident Review Committee

 Vice President/Vice Provost/Dean

-- Communicate the University Accident Review Committee's recommendations to the employee and ensure compliance.
-If there is some question or concern, contact the AVP and Treasurer or the Chair of the University Accident Review Committee to discuss the issue.
+- Review the University's Accident Review Committee Report and communicate the committee's recommendations to the employee with the VP's direction on compliance and any additional instructions from the VP.
+If there is some question or concern, contact the Chair of the University Accident Review Committee to discuss the issue.